nJStanton1/Wanderers-Nook---Walks/content/locations/manchester-city-centre/index.md

 * **Parking Facilities:** Convenient parking available for tourist.
 Most are pay and display however.
 * **Toilets:** There are public toilets in most transport hubs and shopping centres.
 The many food outlets also provide toilets.
 * **Hotels:** There are many hotels around the centre should you be looking to spend a weekend or a fortnight.
 * **Parks:** Though Manchester isn't London, there are plenty of parks around if you know where to look.
-Mostof them are recently renovated with children's play areas.
+Most of them are recently renovated with children's play areas.